 I posted about this recently in Matt Landau’s Inner Circle forum.
 It’s been a while since I blogged about autoresponders, a tool many owners still aren’t taking advantage of, so I wanted to share the information with you here.
-If you aren’t already participating, check out the Inner Circle forum or connect with Matt Landau’s Vacation Rental Marketing blog.
+If you aren’t already participating, connect with Matt Landau’s Vacation Rental Marketing blog.

 Done well, with some fine-tuning, using autoresponders in my vacation rental business have helped me capture more bookings, cut demands on my time, and build better relationships with my guests.